-If you advertise with Google Ads, you may wonder: How does Google actually charge?
-Clicks, impressions, or conversions – there are different models, each suitable depending on your goal.
-Here you’ll learn how the main pricing models work, what they mean, and when each is worth using.
+Anyone who advertises with Google Ads quickly faces the question: How does Google actually bill?
+Clicks, impressions, or conversions—there are various models that make sense depending on your goal.
+Here you’ll learn how the common pricing models work, what they mean, and which model is best for which situation.

 1. CPC – Cost per Click

-CPC (Cost per Click) means you only pay when someone actually clicks your ad.
-This model is popular for businesses aiming to drive traffic to their website.
-It’s effective if you can convert visitors into customers through good web design, relevant content, and clear calls-to-action.
+CPC (Cost per Click) means you only pay when someone actually clicks on your ad.
+This model is particularly popular with companies that want to drive traffic to their website.
+It’s effective if you can then convert visitors into customers through good web design, relevant content, and calls to action.

 Advantages:

-- You only pay for real interactions (clicks).
+- You only pay for genuine interactions (clicks).

-- Suitable for websites, online shops, and service providers.
+- Well-suited for websites, online stores, and service providers.

 Disadvantages:

-- Many clicks without purchases = high costs without profit.
+- Many clicks but no purchases = high costs without profit.

-2. CPM – Cost per Mille (Thousand Impressions)
+2. CPM – Cost per Mille (per thousand impressions)

-CPM stands for “Cost per Mille” (cost per 1,000 impressions).
-You pay for your ad being displayed, regardless of clicks.
-This model is ideal for increasing brand awareness or promoting a new product.
+CPM stands for “Cost per Mille” (i.e., cost per 1,000 impressions).
+You don’t pay for clicks, but rather for your ad to be displayed—regardless of whether someone clicks on it or not.
+This model is ideal if you want to increase brand awareness or promote a new product.

 Advantages: